-The Kingdom of Thailand is a fascinating country with lots of cultural highlights.
-Please ask our team to learn more about the following topics:
+The Kingdom of Thailand is a fascinating country with lots of cultural highlights and amazing places to visit.
+Please ask our team at SALA's Samui beach resort to learn more about the following topics:

 Buddhism was brought to Thailand about 200 B.C.E.
 It was made the state religion in the 13th Century A.D.
 To this day, Thailand is perhaps the only country in the world where the king is constitutionally stipulated to be a Buddhist and the upholder of the faith.
 Indeed, without Buddhism, Thailand would not be what it is today.